 One important thing to master under Linux System/Server Administration is package management using different package management tools.

-Different Linux distributions install applications in a pre-compiled package that contain binary files, configuration files and also information about the application’s dependencies.
+Different Linux distributions install applications in a pre-compiled package containing binary files, configuration files, and information about the application’s dependencies.

 Package management tools help System/Server Administrators in many ways such as:

-- Keeping track of all software installed, their updates and upgrades
+- Keeping track of all software installed, updates, and upgrades.

 $ sudo apt install glances